 Q: If someone is interested in learning more about endoscopic spine surgery, where can they learn more about the procedure?

 Answer: Dr. Zahir: I encourage patients to do their own research.
 Another way is to make an appointment with an endoscopic spinal surgeon.
-I see patients in Dulles/Sterling, VA and Fredericksburg, VA.
 Many patients come in for second opinions or to learn more about the procedure.
 In our current healthcare environment of quick 10 minute office visits, many patients feel rushed and feel they can’t get a comprehensive evaluation or enough time to ask questions.
 My practice follows a patient centered approach: my new patient visits last between 45 minutes to 1 hour.
 My goal is to make sure that the appointment is worth their time.
 Every patient gets a thorough assessment directly by me, there are no intermediaries.
 Furthermore, I have a responsibility to be an effective educator and a patient advocate as well – ensuring all conservative treatments have been tried first.
 Some patients are not good candidates for endoscopic spine surgery and so my goal is to help patients review all the available options and come up with a treatment plan that is best for them.
 My practice is in-network with most private insurances, Medicare, and Medicaid